KamikariCat/nori-store/README.md

 #### Create the hook to subscribe your store

 ##### `createUseState(store, subscribe)`
 Creates a React hook that can be used to subscribe to changes in the state of the store.
-The `store` parameter is the store instance, and the `subscribe` parameter (optional `default: true`) is a boolean flag that determines whether or not the hook should subscribe to changes in the state.
+The `store` parameter is the store instance, and the `subscribe` parameter (optional `default: true`) is a boolean flag that determines whether the hook should subscribe to changes in the state.
 The returned hook takes a state deps array, which are state object keys.
 If the state deps are provided, the hook will only re-render when those specific keys change.
 If the state deps are empty, the hook will re-render every time the state changes.

 ##### Usage